 Opportunities in The United States: Making America Great Again

-We at Upower are being offered for purchase the following Portfolio of Solar Farms which are projected to hit a ‘shovel ready’ status well under an 8 – 24 month period, consisting of 9 premium Solar Farm Projects, of which are located in 3 different states.
+We at Upower are being offered for purchase several Portfolios of Solar Farms which are projected to hit a ‘shovel ready’ status well under an 6 – 18 month period.
+Examples of 2 Portfolios consisting of 9 premium Solar Farm Projects, of which are located in 3 different states and another consisting of 16 premium Solar Farm Projects located in 8 different states.
 The Interconnection Request is ready to be filed and we either has a clear line of sight of the PPA terms and rates or is in active negotiations with indicative terms.

 South Carolina – 16-year PPAs with the utility at fixed rates, levelized at ~$35/Mwh.
 Interconnection request is filed and engineering is actively designing and developing.
 Executable PPA on the immediate horizon.

 Colorado – 25-year PPA with the utility at fixed rates, levelized at ~$39.07/Mwh.
 Draft PPA in hand.
 A rare and great opportunity to take advantage of a long term utility contract.

 Texas – 15-25 year negotiated PPAs with creditworthy corporate off-takers at fixed rates, levelized above the wholesale market price of electricity.